+Hard money loans cannot be used to finance primary residences or owner-occupied homes.
 Hard money loans are business loans issued to real estate investors looking to make a profit.
-As such they are not subject to many regulations that apply to consumer lending.
+As such, they are not subject to many regulations that apply to consumer lending.

 There are three major reasons why, without hard money lending, real estate investing would be limited to those with deep pockets.